 We have presented the historical returns of our existing investment strategies outlined under "Business" in this report.
 The historical returns of our strategies should not be considered indicative of the future results of these strategies or of the results of any other strategies that we may develop in the future.
 The investment performance we achieve for our clients varies over time and the variance can be wide.
-The historical performance presented herein is as of December 31, 2014 and for periods then ended.
+The historical performance presented herein is as of December 31, 2015 and for the period then ended.
 The performance we achieve as of a subsequent date and for a subsequent period may be higher or lower and the difference may be material.
 Our strategies' returns have benefited during some periods from investment opportunities and positive economic and market conditions.
-In other periods, such as in 2008, the first quarter of 2009 and the second quarter of 2010, general economic and market conditions have negatively affected investment opportunities and our strategies' returns.
+In other periods, such as in 2008, the first quarter of 2009, the second quarter of 2010 and the third quarter of 2015, general economic and market conditions have negatively affected investment opportunities and our strategies' returns.
 These negative conditions may occur again, and in the future, we may not be able to identify and invest in profitable investment opportunities within our current or future strategies.